myreadings1/ECE307_DigSysDesignLab25_26/README.md

 - General homework submission policy (for ALL Homeworks):
    - You may submit your homework to the instructor (Email).
    - To submit your homework, make sure to include: (a) Your name in Arabic, (b) Title (like: HW1, HW2 ), (c) Submission date, and (d) files that show your work.
 If you are required to submit a VHDL code, then you should submit a text file showing your code.
+   - Register your own online account with (https://www.edaplayground.com).
+   - For HDL code, you have to submit simulations results (the output of the circuit).
    - Late homework submissions (48 Hours) will receive a maximum grade of 50 out of 100.
 Late homework submissions (more than 48 Hours) will receive a maximum grade of 25 out of 100..

 - HW1: (Due on: Feb 7th, 2026)
     - Prepare a presentation (and discussion) about Register-Transfer Level Design (Chapter 2 - Reference 2).
-    - Register your own online account with (https://www.edaplayground.com).
     - Run and implement the code mentioned in Chapter 2 - Reference 2 online and shared the simulation results (as a text file).
-    - For HDL code, you have to submit a snapshot for the output of the circuit.
     - Notes: (a) You can find useful materials about this topic Chapter 8 - Reference 1. (b) Google offers one of best applications for slides (online).